John LeClair: Pittsburgh Penguins

 On July 23, 2005, as a result of a new Collective Bargaining Agreement which finally introduced a salary cap to the NHL, the Flyers were forced to part ways with their longtime alternate captain, and they bought out LeClair's contract to create cap space.
 Rumors had LeClair going to the Boston Bruins or perhaps the Toronto Maple Leafs.
 Instead, LeClair signed a two-year deal with the Pittsburgh Penguins on August 15, 2005.
-LeClair had a successful season in Pittsburgh during the 2005–06 NHL season, finishing fourth on the team in scoring as he passed the 400-goal mark and had his ninth 50+ point season.
+LeClair had a successful season in Pittsburgh during the 2005–06 season, finishing fourth on the team in scoring as he passed the 400-goal mark and had his ninth 50+ point season.

+LeClair struggled in the first quarter of the 2006–07 season, scoring only two goals and five assists through 21 games.
+On December 14, 2006, he and the Penguins agreed to a mutual release from his contract.
+LeClair retired following the season.

 Other information

 LeClair is president of the John LeClair Foundation which awards grants to non-profit Vermont organizations that sponsor programs for children.
 He currently divides his time between Haverford Township, Pennsylvania and his hometown of St. Albans, Vermont.
 LeClair was inducted into the United States Hockey Hall of Fame in 2009, the Vermont Sports Hall of Fame in 2012, and the Philadelphia Flyers Hall of Fame in 2014.

+In June 2023, LeClair was hired by the Flyers as a special advisor to hockey operations.